 A legislative body may adopt reasonable regulations limiting the total amount of time allocated to each person for public testimony.
 Typical time limits restrict speakers to three or five minutes.
+If an individual utilizes a translator to give testimony and simultaneous translation equipment is not used, the legislative body must allot at least twice the standard amount of time to the speaker.
 A legislative body may also adopt reasonable regulations limiting the total amount of time allocated for public testimony on legislative matters, such as a zoning ordinance or other regulatory ordinance. § 54954.3(b).
-However, we do not recommend setting total time limits per item for any quasi-judicial matter, such as a conditional use permit application, because such a restriction could result in a violation of the due process rights of those who were not able to speak to the body during the time allotted.
+However, setting total time limits per item for any quasi-judicial matter, such as a conditional use permit application, is not recommended because the time restriction could violate the due process rights of those who were not able to speak to the body during the time allotted.

-The Brown Act precludes a legislative body from prohibiting public criticism of the policies, procedures, programs, or services of the local agency or the acts or omissions of the body. § 54954.3(c).
-This prohibition does not mean that a member of the public may say anything during public testimony.
+The Brown Act precludes a legislative body from prohibiting public criticism of the policies, procedures, programs or services of the local agency or the acts or omissions of the body. § 54954.3(c).
+This restriction does not mean that a member of the public may say anything during public testimony.
 If the topic of the public's comments falls outside the subject matter jurisdiction of the local agency, the legislative body may stop a speaker's comments.